atlassian/react-beautiful-dnd/README.md

 - if the `destination` is `null`: all done!
 - if `source.droppableId` equals `destination.droppableId` you need to remove the item from your list and insert it at the correct position.
 - if `source.droppableId` does not equal `destination.droppableId`, then you need to remove the `Draggable` from the `source.droppableId` list and add it into the correct position of the `destination.droppableId` list.

+### Persisting a reorder

+If you need to persist a reorder to a remote data store - update the list synchronously on the client and fire off a request in the background to persist the change.
+If the remote save fails it is up to you how to communicate that to the user and update, or not update, the list.

 ### Type information